 - Place 2 in. apart on greased baking sheets.
 Cover with kitchen towels; let rise in a warm place until doubled, about 30 minutes.
 Repeat with remaining dough and filling.

 - Preheat oven to 375°.
-Bake twists 12-15 minutes or until golden brown.
+Bake twists until golden brown, 15 minutes.
 Remove to wire racks.

 - For icing, in a large saucepan, melt butter.
 Stir in flour until smooth.
 Stir in lemon juice.
 Bring to a boil; cook and stir 2 minutes or until mixture is thickened.
 Remove from heat.
-Stir in confectioners' sugar and lemon peel until blended.
+Stir in confectioners' sugar and lemon zest until blended.
 Drizzle over warm twists.
 Sprinkle with almonds.
 Refrigerate leftovers.
-Yield: 3 dozen.

 Big hit at brunch!
 Recipe makes more than it says - would cut it in 1/2 for sure and still make 25 of them.